 Q: How will I know if the Expungement is granted/denied?

-Once the judge has made a ruling on the case(s), the court’s computer system will be updated and copies of the signed declaration will be filed and mailed to you.
-It will take approximately three-four weeks for this process.
-However, if the declaration is sent to the District Attorney for comment, it will take longer.
+A: Once the judge has made a ruling on the case(s), the court’s computer system will be updated and copies of the signed declaration will be filed and mailed to you.
+It will take approximately three to four weeks for this process; however, it may take longer.

 For more information, please refer to the California Self-Help website below.
 This information is available in both English and Spanish: